 Put up reminders on your phone when you've reached a designated time limit.
 Spend time doing all of this first thing in the morning, before your workday even starts.
 Explain to your loved ones how important it is for you to stay focused.
 Repeat all of these steps until you notice a significant change during your work hours.
 You need your breaks, your free time, and your social media viral trends.
 Just not while you are trying to have a productive day.

 Separate working hours, as well as working space

 This trick has been very well known since the ability to work from home first appeared.
 For today's employees to have such spikes in productivity working from their home office, the ones who did it first had to go through many failed attempts.
 As a result, they've learned a lot about how to have a productive day at home.
 And it all starts with clear division - the line between work and home shouldn't be blurry.
 It should be clear, visible, and always respected.

-Make a habit to only work in a specific part of the house - don't carry your laptop everywhere you go.
+Make a habit of only working in a specific part of the house - don't carry your laptop everywhere you go.
 Instead, pick a work desk, organize it, make it easy to use, comfortable and call it your home office.
 Work only there and work only during your working hours.
 If you need to get something from your work laptop once the workday is finished - just don't.
 Leave it for tomorrow; it will still get done.
 But your work-life balance will be that much better because of it.

 Interested in making the most out of your home office?
 We have an article that will give you all the information you might need!